xarray/osgverse/README.md

 4. osgdb_verse_web: a plugin for HTTP and more web protocols, which may replace the curl plugin.
 5. osgdb_verse_leveldb: a plugin for reading/writing from LevelDB database.
 6. osgdb_verse_ms: a plugin for reading/writing from media streaming protocols like RTSP/RTMP/WebRTC.
 7. osgdb_verse_cesium: a plugin for reading/writing from Cesium 3dtiles.
-(NOT WORKING)
+It requires C++ 17.
+(UNFINISHED)
 8. osgdb_verse_osgparticle: a plugin to wrap osgParticle classes for use in scene editor, mainly as an example for custom extensions.
 9. osgdb_pbrlayout: a pseudo-plugin to change PBR textures' layout to osgVerse standard.
 It supports following options:
   - Diffuse (D), Specular (S), Normal (N), Metallic (M), Roughness (R), Occlusion (O), Emissive (E), Ambient (A), Omitted (X)